Angelmendiratta/nexusdocs/README.md

 ### 3. npm package occasionally fails to fully extract on Windows

 Global install (`npm install -g solarch`) intermittently left an incomplete `node_modules/solarch` folder (only its own `node_modules` subfolder, missing `package.json`/`dist`) after an earlier failed install left EPERM-locked files behind.
 A local install (`npm install solarch` inside a project with its own `package.json`) resolved this reliably.
 Also required Node 20 LTS rather than Node 24, since `better-sqlite3` (a native dependency) has no Node 24 Windows prebuild yet and compiling from source requires Visual Studio Build Tools.

-## What I'd do next with more time

-- Patch and PR the `pb_hooks` bug upstream, and suggest a doc fix for the realtime channel-naming example
-- Wire up actual embedding generation (OpenAI or local Ollama) for the vector search feature to be fully live rather than schema-ready
-- Add integration tests
-- Containerize with the Dockerfile pattern from the package docs